SFU-Lee-Lab/bioinfo-r-studyGroup/README.md

 ### It's Broken, I Need Help

-If anything in these instructions doesn't work or doesn't make sense, open an issue [here](https://github.com/mozillascience/studyGroup/issues) or email bill@mozillafoundation.org.
+If anything in these instructions doesn't work or doesn't make sense, open an issue [here](https://github.com/SFU-Lee-Lab/bioinfo-r-studyGroup/issues) or email Amy and Kevin.

 ### Check out the Handbook